SACA: Selective Attention-Based Clustering Algorithm: Results

-Another scenario occurs when condition (\ref{eq:min_intercluster}) is not met, and there is an overlap between clusters.
-In this case, the user needs to adjust the value of $C$ to increase its selectivity to smaller details and increase the number of cluster, or decrease its value to cluster fewer, broader motifs.
-This parameter functions as the "level of attention" for the algorithm and enables precise control over the clustering to meet specific analysis requirements.
-See Fig. \ref{fig:Figure 6} to \ref{fig:Figure 8} for examples of effect of varying $C$ on different cluster configurations.
+Another scenario occurs when the condition (\ref{eq:Margin_T}) is not met and there is overlap between clusters.
+In this case, the user should adjust the value of C. Increasing its value enhances pruning effectiveness and results in smaller, more detailed clusters, while decreasing it produces fewer, broader clusters.
+This parameter effectively functions as the "level of attention" for the algorithm and enables precise control over the clustering to meet specific analysis requirements.
+See Figs. \ref{fig:Figure 5} to \ref{fig:Figure 7} for examples of the effect of varying $C$ on different cluster configurations.
+The datasets used in \ref{fig:Figure 5} consist of convex-shaped clusters with high conflict; therefore, the parameter \texttt{use\_center} was set to True.